paymoapp/api/sections/entries.md

 }
 ```

-You can also [include related content](includes.md) when getting a client.
+You can also [include related content](includes.md) when getting a time entry.

 ## Creating a time entry